bayonetio/bayonet-php/README.md

 ## Getting started
 To use this SDK, please make sure:
-  * You have PHP installed on your system.
+  * You have PHP 5.4 or superior installed on your system.
   * You have an API KEY (sandbox and/or live) provided by Bayonet's team.
   * Add dependency 'bayonet-php-sdk' in your composer.json file.
   * Run composer to get the dependencies